-- Exhibit of outdoor survival skills

-- Exhibit of common knots used while camping

-- Exhibit on wilderness ethics
+- 7. Exhibit on wilderness ethics

 - 8. Exhibit of a one-day camping menu

-- Report on a camping experience
+- 9. Report on a camping experience

 - 10. Any other camping exhibit

 WINTER TRAVEL

 Open to youth enrolled in the 4-H Winter Travel project or youth of other groups doing equivalent work.
 Class No.